SalehKemal/Robokeeper/README.md

 # RoboKeeper ⚽🤖
-An autonomous tabletop robotic goalkeeper using computer vision and feedback control.
+RoboKeeper is an autonomous robotic goalkeeper system that uses real-time computer vision and PID control to intercept a moving ball on a tabletop setup.
 ---

 ## Problem Statement